7 tips to make the most of your charitable donations

 Grandfather and granddaughter volunteering for charity

-While the holiday season is the most popular time for making charitable donations, really any time of year can be a good time for giving.
+While the holiday season is the most popular time for making charitable donations, any time of year can be a good time for giving.
 Supporting charities and causes you believe in can make you feel good about spending money, and you can also reap other rewards in the form of tax deductions for donations.
-Here’s some advice to help you make the most of your charitable donations, no matter how large or small your gifts.
+Here’s guidance to help you make the most of your charitable donations, no matter how large or small your gifts.

-1. Create a giving plan
+1. How to create a giving plan

-2. Make sure the charity is legit
+2. Ensure the charity is legit

 3. Make your money work harder